-Local governments impose rates on the properties within their district to raise revenue to fund the services and facilities provided to residents and visitors.
+Local governments impose rates on properties within their district to raise revenue to fund the services and facilities provided to residents and visitors.

-The quantum of rates payable is determined by three factors: the method of valuation of the land, the valuation of the land and improvements, and the rate in the dollar applied to that valuation by the local government.
+The quantum of rates payable is determined by 3 factors: the method of valuation of the land, the valuation of the land and improvements, and the rate in the dollar applied to that valuation by the local government.